Myeloma treatment

 Treatment options

-- Active treatment may be followed by periods of stable disease (plateau phase or remission) when no maintenance therapy or treatment is needed.
+Treatment to control active or symptomatic myeloma | This is often called induction, first-line or upfront treatment.
+It includes a combination of different drugs.
+A stem cell transplant may be suggested for some people.
+Active treatment may be followed by periods of stable disease (plateau phase or remission) when no maintenance therapy or treatment is needed. |

-- These treatments help manage issues associated with myeloma, such as bone disease, pain, kidney damage, hypercalcaemia, frequent infections and fatigue.
+Treatment for the symptoms and side effects of myeloma | These help issues such as bone disease, pain, kidney damage, hypercalcaemia, frequent infections and fatigue. |

-- It involves a longer, lower- dose course of an immunomodulator such as lenalidomide, steroids and/or other drugs.
-It is often used after a stem cell transplant and sometimes after other first-line treatment.
+Treatment to prevent the disease returning | This is called maintenance or consolidation therapy.
+It uses a longer, lower-dose course of an immunomodulator such as lenalidomide, steroids or other drugs.
+These are often used after a stem cell transplant and sometimes after other first-line treatment. |

-- You may be offered a different type of chemotherapy, a stem cell transplant, steroids or other drugs to regain control of the disease.
+Treatment when the disease comes back | You may be offered a different type of chemotherapy, a stem cell transplant, steroids or other drugs to regain control of the disease.
+Clinical trial treatments may also be available, so ask your doctor if they would benefit you. |

 Combining drug therapies